jeansch/py-asterisk/README.md

+# 2015-01-04: New maintainer found (jeansch), thanks to David Wilson for all the past work !

 # 2014-04-15: I have not used Asterisk in a decade.
 This package urgently needs a new maintainer!

 # 2012-11-29: Downloads have been moved to Cheese Shop, to facilitate easier development